tdowrick/ScouseTom/Discussion_A_new_EIT_system__.md

 All of the hardware designs, PCB layouts and associated software have been made available (see Appendix) to allow interested parties to replicate and modify the system.

+**mention that for groups already performing EEG studies, expense is like £5000, so easy and cheap to add EIT to their experiments**

 ## Summary of results
 Noise figures are XXYY
 SNR is ZZZZ etc